Communications in Iran: Overview

 The government runs the broadcast media, which includes three national radio stations and two national television networks, as well as dozens of local radio and television stations.
 In 2000 there were 252 radios, 158 television sets, 219 telephone lines, and 110 personal computers for every 1,000 residents.
 Computers for home use became more affordable in the mid-1990s, and since then demand for access to the Internet has increased rapidly.
 In 1998, the Ministry of Posts and Telecommunications (renamed the Ministry of Information & Communication Technology) began selling Internet accounts to the general public.
 In 2006, the Iranian telecom industry's revenues were estimated at $1.2 billion.
-By the end of 2009, Iran's telecom market was the fourth-largest market in the region at $9.2 billion and is expected to grow to $12.9 billion by 2014 at a CAGR of 6.9 percent.
+By the end of 2009, Iran's telecommunications market was the fourth-largest market in the region at $9.2 billion and is expected to grow to $12.9 billion by 2014 at a CAGR of 6.9 percent.

 The Fourth Five Year Economic Development Plan has proposed the following key benchmarks for 2010: 36 million fixed lines; 50% penetration rate for mobile phones; establishment of reliable rural ICT connections and 30 million internet users.
 Given the recent developments of the industry, the objectives are very likely to be achieved.

 According to one report, Iran has seen above average growth, specially in mobile subscriber numbers.
 Mobile data services are available but account for a small proportion of total data consumption in 2014.
 Some telecom parameters of 2012 & 2014 are as below:

 More than 23 million Iranians have access to the Internet and over 45 million own mobile phones (2009/10).
 Tech-savvy citizens use text messages to communicate with friends and browse the Internet — which the government controls in terms of access and speed — for a multiplicity of purposes.
 Blogging is also immensely popular.